informalsystems/quint/README.md

 ### Examples :musical_score:

 We have written [examples](./examples) of several specifications in Quint.
-Some of them accompany a TLA+ version for comparison and learning purposes.
+Some of them accompany a TLA<sup>+</sup> version for comparison and learning purposes.
 To simplify reading, use [syntax highlighting](./editor-plugins) for your editor (currently, VSCode, Emacs and Vim are supported).